Guccio163/parseAWS/README.md

 Task is written in Typescript because:
 - I feel confident and efficent in it
 - I hope it will stand out from the rest :)

+However, if writing function in Go would be additionally appreciated, I can send the task in Go too.

 ---
 Project includes unit tests (verifyTest.test.ts) and edge cases such as inputting non-compatible policy or multible Resources. </br></br> Instruction didn't specify how to resolve a situation with multiple Resources, so I assumed that function should return <b>false</b> if any of the Statements has Resources: "*".
 </br>